LPengYang/MotionClone/README.md

 # MotionClone
 This repository is the official implementation of [MotionClone](https://arxiv.org/abs/2406.05338).
-It is a training-free framework that enables motion cloning from a reference video for controllable video generation.
+It is a **training-free framework** that enables motion cloning from a reference video for controllable video generation, **without cumbersome video inversion processes**.
 <details><summary>Click for the full abstract of MotionClone</summary>

 > Motion-based controllable video generation offers the potential for creating captivating visual content.
 Existing methods typically necessitate model training to encode particular motion cues or incorporate fine-tuning to inject certain motion patterns, resulting in limited flexibility and generalization.